OpenMOOC/documentation/IdP_guide.rst

 slapcat | /usr/bin/bzip2 > /var/backups/ldap_`/bin/date +%Y-%m-%d-%H-%M-%S`.ldif.bz2

-We can save this script as backup_ldap.sh at the simplesamlphp folder, give this file execution permission and add it to the cron.
+We can save this script as backup_ldap.sh in the simplesamlphp folder or wherever we want, give this file execution permission and add it to the cron.
 (`/etc/cron.d/backup_ldap`)::

-  00 3 * * *      /var/www/idp/simplesamlphp/backup_ldap.sh
+  00 3 * * *      <path-to-the-folder-that-contain-the-script>/backup_ldap.sh

 Restart the crond service: